aquasecurity/kube-bench/README.md

 Every time you want to test a change, you'll need to rebuild the docker image and push it to cluster before running it again. ( `make build-docker kind-push kind-run` )

 ## Contributing
+Please encourage and support all the contribution to this project.
+Kindly read [Contributing.md](CONTRIBUTING.md) before contributing.
+Some instructions for the common contributions are stated below.

 ### Bugs

 If you think you have found a bug please follow the instructions below.

 - Please spend a small amount of time giving due diligence to the issue tracker.
 Your issue might be a duplicate.
-- Open a [new issue](https://github.com/aquasecurity/kube-bench/issues/new) if a duplicate doesn't already exist.
+- Open a [new issue](issues/new) if a duplicate doesn't already exist.
 - Note the version of kube-bench you are running (from `kube-bench version`) and the command line options you are using.
 - Note the version of Kubernetes you are running (from `kubectl version` or `oc version` for OpenShift).
 - Set `-v 10` command line option and save the log output.
 Please paste this into your issue.